dmolsen/Detector/README.md

 # Detector v0.1 #

-Detector is a simple PHP-based library that offers both feature- and browser-detection giving server-side developers information on what type of device may be requesting their content as well as the HTML5 & CSS3 features a requesting browser may or may not support.
-With Detector a developer can serve the appropriate mark-up, styles, and JavaScript for a browser without being completely dependent on front-end-only script loaders.
-Detector is based on [modernizr-server](https://github.com/jamesgpearce/modernizr-server) by James Pearce ([@jamespearce](http://twitter.com/#!/jamespearce)) and, obviously, utilizes [Modernizr](http://www.modernizr.com/) for its feature-detection support.
-For browser-detection Detector uses a library from [Mobile Web OSP](https://github.com/dmolsen/MIT-Mobile-Web).
+Detector is a simple, PHP- and JavaScript-based browser- and feature-detection library.
+Detector gives server-side developers information on what types of devices may be requesting their content as well as the HTML5 & CSS3 features a requesting browser may or may not support.
+With Detector a developer can serve the appropriate markup, styles, and JavaScript to a requesting browser without being completely dependent on front-end-only script loaders.
+The server-side portion of Detector is based upon [modernizr-server](https://github.com/jamesgpearce/modernizr-server) by James Pearce ([@jamespearce](http://twitter.com/#!/jamespearce)) and the browser-detection library from [Mobile Web OSP](https://github.com/dmolsen/MIT-Mobile-Web).
+Detector utilizes [Modernizr](http://www.modernizr.com/) for its client-side, feature-detection support.
+By utilizing Modernizr developers can use the feature detection they're already used to in their server-side code.

 ## Demo ##